pupil-labs/gaze-on-facial-landmarks/README.rst

 - Gaze circle size: The size of the usual red circle that reflects the gaze points (default: 20)

+If there are more subfolders in the Raw data output folder (i.e., more than one recordings), you will be prompted to select which subfolder you would like to select.

 Support
 ========